China debuts biotreatment for bathroom stink

 While residents may be accustomed to these conditions, the putrid smells, as you could imagine, are a big tourist turn-off.
 In the 1990s, one-third of all complaints to tourism officials in Beijing concerned the design and odor of public lavatories.

 The science behind the biotreatment is in a special mixture of two types of bacteria: Lactobacillus sp and streptococcus thermopiles - as well as the fragrance of tangerines.
 The mixture comes in liquid or powder form and feeds on human waste when applied.
-Unlike chemical solutions, which are more expensive and can be more threatening to the environment, the new technology is being touted as an cost-effective, environmentally friendly way to cure 75 percent of the stenches in bathrooms.
+Unlike chemical solutions, which are more expensive and can be more threatening to the environment, the new technology is being touted as an cost-effective, environmentally friendly way to alleviate 75 percent of the stenches in bathrooms.

-Yan Zhiying, a bacteriologist at the Chengdu Institute of Biology and the lead researcher on the project, said that the odor-killing treatment is still undergoing testing and not yet available in supermarkets.
+Yan Zhiying, a bacteriologist at the Chengdu Institute of Biology and the lead researcher on the project, said that the odor-attacking treatment is still undergoing testing and not yet available in supermarkets.
 Large-scale experiments with the technology are being designed in the Huanglong Nature Preserve and Jiuzhaigou National Park, both tourist hotspots in Sichuan Province.

 "This way tourists can see that not only are your mountains nice, but the toilets and the other facilities at the site are pleasant as well," said Mr. Yan, who added that there are other applications as well, including the treatment of landfills.